fbpx

 Cases

 A 25-year-old male presents to a rural emergency department after being charged by a cow.
-The patient has right-sided chest pain, facial bruising lateral to the left eye, and inability to close his right hand due to pain at the 4th metacarpal.
+The patient has right-sided chest pain, facial bruising lateral to the left eye, and an inability to close his right hand due to pain at the 4th metacarpal.
 Evaluation of the right ear with the Wispr Digital Otoscope reveals this image.
-What is your diagnosis?

 Here is another case that shows a perforated tympanic membrane where the eustachian tube opening is clearly visible.

 The patient, in this case, had a complete trauma workup including CT scans of the head, face, and neck.
 The only injury found was a fracture at his right 4th metacarpal.
-An ulnar splint was placed and a follow-up arranged with orthopedics.
+An ulnar splint was placed and a follow-up was arranged with orthopedics.